venda/datepicker/README.md

 ### Build the datepicker JavaScript only

 Do `grunt jsbuild`.
-Minimised JavaScript and a source map file will appear in the `build` folder.
+Minimised versioned JavaScript and a source map file will appear in the `build` folder.

 ### Build the whole application